 If you’re the source answers their search query, they’re going to view you as an authoritative figure.
 If the content you’re sharing is informative and helpful, they’ll think highly of your brand and keep coming back for more.

-Similarly, with easy ways to share your content through other sources such as through social and external linking, you’re more likely to be perceived by others as an established thought leader in your industry.
+Similarly, social and external linking can be a valuable and easy way to share your content.
+By doing so, you’re more likely to be perceived by others as an established thought leader in your industry.

 Creating your content brand